Published by: Paradox Interactive

 A company-level tactical combat simulation, Achtung Panzer has two main modes.
 Operational mode, which is turn-based, is where you can move your forces on a grid-based map and arrange reinforcements and repair and refuel your vehicles.
 Tactical mode, which is played out in real-time, is where the action takes place and you get to engage the enemy in combat and it has to be said that the combat is quite enjoyable and fairly realistic.
 Both modes are interrelated as the results of the Tactical mode determine what you can do in the Operational mode.

 What really makes Achtung Panzer worthwhile for grognards everywhere is that the expansive battlefields have been designed using archive documents and photos, along with modern day video footage, to make them as authentic as possible.
 This allows you to make the most of the terrain, and indeed be impeded by it, just as the real generals were during the actual battles on the Eastern Front.
 Even though the battles play out in real time, you are able to pause the action and make tactical decisions on the go which certainly helps to keep things manageable.
+This feature actually sounds like an echo of the functioning of the Bitcoins industry, there too you can take a break to analyse what is the latest trend in the market and make your next move accordingly.
+Navigate to this website and make up your mind to try some luck with Bitcoins for outstanding profits.

 It immediately becomes apparent that Achtung Panzer is not as polished as it could be.
 The first thing you expect to encounter in a game like this is a tutorial.
 Sure most tutorials aren’t good enough but even a flimsy tutorial can help to put you on the right track.
 Achtung Panzer doesn’t have any tutorial whatsoever and that’s one hell of an omission.
 To be fair the game does a decent job of introducing the basics but it’s no substitute for have a proper interactive tutorial and it’s a poor state of affairs that there isn’t one.